jharwell/sierra/README.rst

 - python >= 3.8.

 ..
-ADMONITION:: Windows is not supported currently.
-Not because it can't be
+NOTE:: Windows is not supported currently.
+Not because it can't be supported,
-                supported, but because there are not currently any platform plugins that which work on windows.
-That is, SIERRA's OS support is dictated by the OS support of its currently platform plugins, none of which support windows.
+          but because there are not currently any platform plugins that which work on windows.
+That is, SIERRA's OS support is dictated by the OS support of its current platform plugins, none of which support windows.

           If windows support would be helpful for your intended usage of SIERRA, please get in touch with me--SIERRA is written in pure python and can definitely be made to work on windows.

 For more details, including the requirements for researcher code, see the `SIERRA requirements